Time-Dependent Blackwell Approachability and Application to Absorbing Games: Analysis

-In the basic setting where the dot product is constant and the outcomes vector are bounded by a given quantity, the above guarantee recovers the classical $1/\sqrt{T}$ convergence speed.
+\end{proof} In the basic setting where the inner product is constant and the outcome vectors are bounded by a given quantity, the above guarantee recovers the classical $1/\sqrt{T}$ convergence speed.

+\begin{remark} A similar analysis could be carried without the assumption that the norms \((\left\|\,\cdot\,\right\|_{(t)})_{t\geqslant 1}\) are nonincreasing, but inequality (\ref{eq:1}) would not hold and the derived upper bound would contain additional correction terms and would not be as neat as in Theorem~\ref{thm:approachability-guarantee}. \end{remark}

-We assume in the following corollary that the target set is the negative orthant $\mathcal{C}=\mathbb{R}_-^d$ (which is indeed a closed convex cone) and present a general choice of time-dependent dot products which yields different convergence rates for each component of the average outcome vector.
-This construction and analysis will be applied to the Big Match in Section~\ref{sec:big-match}.
+We assume in the following corollary that the target set is the negative orthant $\mathcal{C}=\mathbb{R}_-^d$ (which is indeed a closed convex cone) and present a general choice of time-dependent inner products which yields different convergence rates for each component of the average outcome vector.
+This construction and analysis will be applied to absorbing games in Sections~\ref{sec:absorbing-games} to~\ref{sec:result-strat-play}.